Nomeleel/VS-Code-Extension-Camp/vscbox/README.md

-# vsbox README
+# vscbox README

-This is the README for your extension "vsbox".
+This is the README for your extension "vscbox".
 After writing up a brief description, we recommend including the following sections.

 ## Features